-We encourage whoever want to own a German Shepherd Dog or any kind of pet in general, to firstly look at a rescue center.
-Unfortunately there are always cute little puppies and dogs in need of a new home.
+We encourage whoever wants to own a German Shepherd puppy or any kind of pet in general, to firstly look at a rescue center.
+Unfortunately there are always cute little puppies and dogs in need for a new home.
 This would be the first place to look for someone who is wondering where to get a German shepherd puppy.

 However if you want to raise a GSD puppy to be part of the family, you should know that prices are not that cheap.
 This kind of dogs are specially bred as family friendly pets which increases their value.
 You should expect that a German Shepherd puppy cost you about $600 – $2000 USD with an average price tag of $800 from a reputable breeder.
 Anyway if you are a bit sedulous and lucky, you may find great deals of $500 German shepherd puppies.